Improving VAEs' Robustness to Adversarial Attack

 \section{Abstract}

 Variational autoencoders (VAEs) have recently been shown to be vulnerable to adversarial attacks, wherein they are fooled into reconstructing a chosen target image.
 However, how to defend against such attacks remains an open problem.
 We make significant advances in addressing this issue by introducing methods for producing adversarially robust VAEs.
-Namely, we first demonstrate that methods used to obtain disentangled latent representations produce VAEs that are more robust to these attacks.
+Namely, we first demonstrate that methods proposed to obtain disentangled latent representations produce VAEs that are more robust to these attacks.
 However, this robustness comes at the cost of reducing the quality of the reconstructions.
-We, therefore, further introduce a new hierarchical VAE, the \textit{Seatbelt-VAE}, which can produce high--fidelity autoencoders that are also adversarially robust.
-We confirm the empirical capabilities of the Seatbelt-VAE on several different datasets and with current state--of--the--art VAE adversarial attacks, and also show that they increase the robustness of downstream tasks to attack.
+We ameliorate this by applying disentangling methods to hierarchical VAEs.
+The resulting models produce high--fidelity autoencoders that are also adversarially robust.
+We confirm their capabilities on several different datasets and with current state--of--the--art VAE adversarial attacks, and also show that they increase the robustness of downstream tasks to attack.